masaiful/masaity/src/posts/new-year-new-blog.md

 Tech Weeklies is our, well, weekly gathering, where we share thoughts about tech and everything related.
 We have a great mix of people at the office, and I love seeing what everyone is passionate about!
 It's one of my favourite parts of working here.

-Given that background, and having just come back from the [performance.now()](https://perfnow.nl) conference, I was super motivated to work on the site.
+Given that background, and having recently come back from the [performance.now()](https://perfnow.nl) conference, I was super motivated to work on the site.
 Taking on that task was a good opportunity to showcase what an accessible, performant site looked like in my mind.

 And so we made it!
 You can find the [Tech Weeklies site here](https://techweeklies.futurice.com).
 We launched to a warm reception, achieved most of our goals, and content is being added every week.
 I was happy.